 If you’re committed to a job in human resources but can’t seem to get a foot in the door, make it a smaller door.
 Internships offer a different and advantageous approach to working in human resources.
 You add invaluable real-world experience, and your understanding of HR will be that much more thorough when seeking out a more permanent HR career path.
-You’ll not only be better positioned to land that first job, but you’ll hit the ground running.
+You’ll not only be better positioned to land that first job in HR, but you’ll hit the ground running.
 The job outlook for human resources managers outpaces the national career average, with a growth rate of nine percent.
 That’s good news for individuals learning how to get into human resources, either as a career change or first position.

 How to Take the Next Step in Your HR Career Path

-A human resources career means there’s no single track to success.
+A human resources career means there’s no single path to success.
 Because the HR field comprises so many disciplines, successful professionals come from a breadth and depth of backgrounds.

 In today’s competitive job market, a bachelor’s degree is the status quo.
 So how do you establish yourself as different?
 You aim higher with an advanced degree to give you a critical edge.

-Not only will a Human Resources Management master’s degree help you land a job, but it also enhances your ability to contribute.
+Not only will a Human Resources Management master’s degree help you land a job in HR, but it also enhances your ability to contribute.
 Better on-the-job performance directly translates to everything from greater opportunities to career advancement to higher pay.

 Network, Network, Network